TeamOpenSmartGlasses/AugmentOS/README.md

 Contributions welcome!
 Our team is growing and we have a lot to do!
 Join our Discord and reach out!

-## TeamOpenSmartGlasses (TOSG)
+## AugmentOS Community

-TeamOpenSmartGlasses is a team building open-source smart glasses tech towards an open, self-empowered, intercognitive, augmented future.
+The AugmentOS Community is a team building open-source smart glasses tech towards an open, self-empowered, intercognitive, augmented future.
 Our industry partners include companies like Vuzix, Activelook, TCL, and others.
-To get involved, check out our website https://teamopensmartglasses.com and join our [Discord server](https://discord.gg/bAKsjh8CtE).
+To get involved, check out our website https://AugmentOS.org and join our [Discord server](https://discord.gg/bAKsjh8CtE).

 ## License

-MIT License Copyright 2024 TeamOpenSmartGlasses
+MIT License Copyright 2025 AugmentOS Community